-Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-50: Section 3.2 NIST SP 800-53 (Rev. 5): AT-2, AT- 3, and PM-13 NIST SP 800-181 Federal Cybersecurity Workforce Assessment Act of 2015 National Cybersecurity Workforce Framework CIS Top 18 Security Controls: Control 14 FY 2023 CIO Cycle Core Ad HocThe organization has not defined its processes for assessing the knowledge, skills, and abilities of its workforce.DefinedThe organization has defined its processes for assessing the knowledge, skills, and abilities of its workforce to determine its awareness and specialized training needs and periodically updating its assessment to account for a changing risk environment.Consistently Implemented The organization has assessed the knowledge, skills, and abilities of its workforce; tailored its awareness and specialized training; and has identified its skill gaps.Further, the organization periodically updates its assessment to account for a changing risk environment.In addition, the assessment serves as a key input to updating the organization's awareness and training strategy/plans.
-Suggested Standard Source Evidence Workforce assessment policies and procedures (or related documentation) Security training policies and procedures Cybersecurity Workforce assessment considers the agency's risk profile and includes any relevant skill gaps Content of awareness and role-based training programs Action plan to close gaps identified through its workforce assessment Training Strategy/Plan(s) tailored by workforce assessment FISMA Metrics: 6.1 • EO 13870 Managed and Measurable The organization has addressed its identified knowledge, skills, and abilities gaps through training or talent acquisition. • Evidence that the Agency measures workforce/KSA needs, including qualitative or quantitative metrics to ensure the effectiveness of the training program

-• Evidence of training and talent acquisition to address identified needs and skill gaps Optimized: The organization's personnel collectively possess a training level such that the organization can demonstrate that security incidents resulting from personnel actions or inactions are being reduced over time.
-Evidence of trend analysis performed showing incidents attributable to personnel actions or inactions being reduced over time Evidence that the awareness and specialized (role based) training programs are effective and the agency is making continuous program improvements.
-Assessor Best Practices
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence National Cybersecurity Workforce Framework CIS Top 18 Security Controls: Control 14 EO 13870 Consistently Implemented The organization has assessed the knowledge, skills, and abilities of its workforce; tailored its awareness and specialized training; and has identified its skill gaps.
+Further, the organization periodically updates its assessment to account for a changing risk environment.
+In addition, the assessment serves as a key input to updating the organization's awareness and training strategy/plans. • Cybersecurity Workforce assessment considers the agency's risk profile and includes any relevant skill gaps Content of awareness and role-based training programs Action plan to close gaps identified through its workforce assessment Training Strategy/Plan(s) tailored by workforce assessment Managed and Measurable The organization has addressed its identified knowledge, skills, and abilities gaps through training or talent acquisition. • Evidence that the Agency measures workforce/KSA needs, including qualitative or quantitative metrics to ensure the effectiveness of the training program Evidence of training and talent acquisition to address identified needs and skill gaps Optimized The organization's personnel collectively possess a training level such that the organization can demonstrate that security incidents resulting from personnel actions or inactions are being reduced over time. •